fanart-tv/fanartwiki/docs/General/contributor guide.md

 ??? info "__Voting__"
     We also have a Voting/Like system in place so you can show an artist when you really appreciate their submissions.
 We encourage people to vote and vote often.
 This will help the best art on the site     to get recognition and will also inspire the artists to continue contributing to the site.

-    As happens with the point system, some people feel they must win at votes.
+    As happens with any point system, some people feel they must win at votes.
 There have been many incidents where single users were found using multiple accounts to inflate the vote counts on their own images.
-This is a violation of the rules here, and a violation of trust.
+This is a violation of [the rules here](../General/site rules.md), and a violation of trust.
 Artificially inflating votes does nothing to help the site and most of the time hurts the site.
 Violators will be dealt with     harshly.

 ??? info "No Good Source Images"